-- 1. Depending on the module hardware version, apply one or more tamper seals to the module chassis at the front, top, or rear of the module as indicated in the figures below. - 2.
+- 1. Assure surface where tamper-evident seal is to be applied is clean by wiping with a dry cloth. - 2.
+Depending on the module hardware version, apply one or more tamper seals to the module chassis at the front, top, or rear of the module as indicated in the figures below. - 3.
 On hardware version IP390, the PCMCIA slots are disabled and do not contain cards.
 Affix two large tamper seals so that they cover the empty PCMCIA bay at the front of the chassis (see Figure 4).
 The tamper seals are used to block visual access to the chassis interior.
 Insure that there is proper adhesion to the faceplate on the edges.
-A minimum one inch overlap of tape is recommended to cover the whole opening, taking care not to cover the vent holes. - 3.
-Record the serial number of the applied seal(s) in a security log. - 4.
-Allow 24 hours for the adhesive in the tamper-evident seal(s) to completely cure.
+A minimum one inch overlap of tape is recommended to cover the whole opening, taking care not to cover the vent holes. - 4.
+Record the serial number of the applied seal(s) in a security log. - 5.
+Allow 24 hours for the adhesive in the tamper-evident seal(s) to completely cure. - 6.
+The Crypto Office is responsible for control at all times for any unused seals, and the direct control and observation of any changes to the module.

-Figure 2 - Tamper Seal Placement on IP390 Chassis
+Figure 2 - Tamper Seal Placement (1 Seal) on IP390 Chassis

-Figure 3 - Tamper Seal Placement on IP560 Chassis (3 Seals)
+Figure 3 - Tamper Seal Placement on IP560 Chassis (2 Seals)

-Figure 4 - Tamper Seal Location for PCMCIA Flash Memory Bay (IP390 only)
+Figure 4 - Tamper Seal Location (2 Seals) for PCMCIA Flash Memory Bay (IP390 only)